Thought I’d share today’s entry to our internal market log:

 market scenario ultimately occurring sooner than

-if indeed the trade war becomes a much larger,
+it otherwise should if indeed the trade war becomes a much larger,

 protracted affair.